Sahar Dolatshahi: Career

-Her final works of the 2010s were Atabai by Niki Karimi and Imaginary Line by Farnoush Samadi.
-Atabai, a Turkish-language romantic drama, featured Hadi Hejazifar and Javad Ezzati.
-Imaginary Line, produced by Ali Mosaffa, premiered at the 39th Fajr Film Festival and screened at over 25 international festivals.
-By the end of the decade, several films, including Lobby, Ardent; Nazanin, Bahareh, Tina by Abdolreza Kahani, Imaginary Line, and Son of the Morning by Behrouz Afkhami, remained unreleased.
+Dolatshahi closed out the decade with Niki Karimi's Turkish-language romantic drama Atabai, co-starring Hadi Hejazifar and Javad Ezzati, and Farnoush Samadi's Imaginary Line (produced by Ali Mosaffa), which premiered at the 39th Fajr Film Festival and went on to screen at over 25 international festivals.
+By the end of the 2010s, several of her projects remained unreleased, including Lobby, Ardent, Abdolreza Kahani's Nazanin, Bahareh, Tina, and Behrouz Afkhami's Son of the Morning.

-In 2023, Dolatshahi was nominated for a Crystal Simorgh for Best Actress for her leading role in Your Absence.
+In 2023, she received another Crystal Simorgh nomination for Best Actress for her leading role in Your Absence.